seraphimofbrooklyn/seraphimofbrooklyn.github.io/Fathers.md

 Do you see God's Providence?
 Do you see Christ's loving-kindness?
 Do you see how God Who is Holy ever loves us and wants us to be saved?

 Blessed is the man who ever strikes to prepare a pure heart for grace, that when she comes she might find the fragrance of virtues and a sacred place in the soul and reside therein unto the ages of ages. - Psalm 114 of the Spiritual Psalter (Or reflections On God) of St. Ephraim

+# **St. Porphyrios**

+In the eyes of God, the married and the unmarried are the same, provided they live in accordance with the commandments of God and provided they live the life of God.
+Chastity, lack of possessions and poverty, which are the virtues of the monk, are to be found in a person's heart.
+Someone who may be a virgin as far as the body is concerned, but be like an inveterate whore as far as the soul is concerned on account of his malice and passions.
+Someone may own a dozen houses and yet in his soul be liberated from material things and live like someone who owns nothing.
+On   the other hand, someone may be poor in an external sense, but not free of possessions internally.
+It is not the quantity of possessions that makes someone  propertied or unpropertied, but the attachment of the heart.